jia-xinyu/Caracal_Teensy/README.md

 cd ..
 sudo chmod u+x ./udp_c -R
 ```
-You can also find Matlab and Python version of the high-level code which fails to run due to inconsistent bytes in UDP.
-Welcome to help debug :-)
+You can also find **Matlab** and **Python** version of the high-level code.
+(However, currently Python version cannot work due to inconsistent bytes in UDP.
+Welcome to debug :-)

 ## Control Examples
 **1)** Gravity Compensation